-Meditation often involves using your hands to form specific gestures.
-These hand gestures or also known as “mudras” are a catalyst to open energy channels and bring them on the right path.
+Meditation often involves using your hands to form specific gestures, known as “mudras.”
+These mudras act as catalysts to open energy channels and guide them along the correct path.

-Along with mudras, you might have noticed that yogis keep their hands in a particular position – palms facing up or palms facing down.
-You might have also heard an instruction from your teacher to place your hands on your thighs with palms facing upwards or place them on your knees with palms facing downwards.
+In addition to mudras, you may have noticed that yogis often keep their hands in specific positions during meditation, with palms facing either up or down.
+You might also have heard instructions from your teacher to place your hands on your thighs with palms facing upward, or on your knees with palms facing downward.

-Have you ever wondered about the significance of palms’ hand positions in meditation?
+Have you ever wondered about the significance of these hand positions in meditation?

-When is it okay to keep your palms up or down?
+When is it appropriate to have your palms facing up or down?

-Which specific mudras should be practised with palms facing up and which one should be palms facing down?
+Which specific mudras are best practiced with palms facing up, and which ones with palms facing down?

-These are some of the important questions we will look into in this article.
-Let us see how the hand position helps you enhance your meditation practice.
+These are some of the key questions we will explore in this article.
+Let’s see how the position of your hands can enhance your meditation practice.

 Significance of hand position in meditation